RaulPalade/active-you-backend/README.md

 The application should now be running and accessible according to the configuration defined in your `docker-compose.yml` file.

-## Logging into PostgreSQL
+## Connecting to the PostgreSQL Database
 1. Open your terminal or command prompt.
-2. Run the command `psql -U postgres` to log in to PostgreSQL as the `postgres` user.
+2. Run the command `docker exec -it <postgres_container_id> psql -U <postgres_user> -d <database_name>` to connect to the PostgreSQL database running on Docker.
+   - Replace `<postgres_container_id>` with the ID or name of the PostgreSQL container.
+   - Replace `<postgres_user>` with the username for the PostgreSQL database (e.g., `postgres`).
+   - Replace `<database_name>` with the name of the specific database you want to connect to.

 ## Basic PostgreSQL Commands
 Here are some basic commands that you can use in the PostgreSQL terminal:

 - `\l`: List all databases.
-- `\c database_name`: Connect to a specific database.
+- `\c <database_name>`: Connect to a specific database.
 - `\dt`: List all tables in the current database.
-- `SELECT * FROM table_name;`: Retrieve all records from a specific table.
+- `SELECT * FROM <table_name>;`: Retrieve all records from a specific table.
-- `INSERT INTO table_name (column1, column2) VALUES (value1, value2);`: Insert a new record into a table.
+- `INSERT INTO <table_name> (column1, column2) VALUES (value1, value2);`: Insert a new record into a table.

 Feel free to explore more advanced PostgreSQL commands and features in the official PostgreSQL documentation.

 ## Conclusion
-This README has provided you with the basic instructions for building and updating an application using Docker Compose.
-Make sure to refer to the official Docker Compose documentation for more advanced features and available options.
+This README has provided you with the basic instructions for building and updating an application using Docker Compose, along with connecting to a PostgreSQL database running on Docker.
+Make sure to refer to the official Docker Compose and PostgreSQL documentation for more advanced features and available options.

 Happy coding!